U.S. northeast braces for third nor'easter in two weeks

 But blizzard conditions are possible and power outages are a threat for areas in Rhode Island, eastern Massachusetts, New Hampshire and Maine, which are under the Winter Storm Watch from Monday evening to Tuesday afternoon, he said.

-“Coastal areas could see 40 or 50 mph winds,” he said.
-“The snow will be wet.
+“Coastal areas could see 40 or 50 mph winds,” he said.“The snow will be wet.
 Combined with the wind, it presents a serious risk of power outages.”
+(Reporting by Rich McKay; Editing by Himani Sarkar)